 Over the ensuing 35 years, changes to the courses became necessary due to increased road traffic.
 In 2006 and 2007, gravel roads were used, and the numbers of competitors and supporters decreased.
 Nonetheless the main event of the day remained the sumptuous afternoon tea provided by our host Graham.
 Sadly, Graham died early in 2008, ending the era of the Whittlesea mini marathons.

 The APSOC Executive had already surveyed a number of options for another venue, looking in particular, for courses free of road traffic and without the need for permits.
 The picturesque Main Yarra Trail in Templestowe met these requirements and the 2008 event was scheduled there, starting in Westerfolds Park.
 The running surface is bitumen, with plenty of bends and hills.
-As a memorial to Graham, the series of races are now known as the Graham Wise Mini Marathons, recognizing his long association with the event of over forty years, his generous support and his magnificent afternoon teas.
+As a memorial to Graham, the event was named the Graham Wise Mini Marathons, recognizing his long association with the event of over forty years, his generous support and magnificent afternoon teas.
 In 2018, the APSOC Executive resolved to re-name the event as the Wise-Findlay Mini Marathons as a fitting tribute to both Graham Wise and Colin Findlay.

 With staggered starting times for each race, runners should, as originally designed forty years ago, finish more or less together.
 Start times are as follows: